Aeropress vs Moka Pot: Which is the Better Brewer?

 The design of the Aeropress is functional and practical, but you’d be hard-pressed to call it beautiful.
 It’s a tube of grey plastic with some numbers on the side.

 The classic Moka pot is a style icon.
 The original Bialetti Moka Express, with its octagonal upper chamber, is displayed in museums and art galleries, highlighting the modern design.
-If you like to match your coffee maker to your interior design, you can find Moka pots in nearly any colour, and you can even find versions with warm wooden handles or funky designs.
+If you like to match your coffee maker to your interior design, you can find Moka pots in nearly any color, and you can even find versions with warm wooden handles or funky designs.

 Value for Money

-There is only one model of the original Aeropress coffee brewing device, and it costs around £30.
+There is only one model of the original Aeropress coffee brewing device, and it costs $40.
 A Bialetti Moka Express with a similar capacity costs approximately the same, and larger models are slightly more expensive.
 However, there are plenty of other brands offering lower-priced stovetop espresso makers.
 And to be honest, they are equally high quality and lack the Bialetti logo and accompanying acclaim.

 Both the Moka pot and Aeropress should last a very long time.
 The metal Moka pot is arguably the more durable of the two, but usually, the rubber seal fails first on a Moka pot.
 So, in reality, they have similar lifetimes.